jrmarquard/serverless-ddb-lambda-deemo/README.md

 ## Deployment

 Run `npm run deploy -- --stage { dev | prod }` to deploy to either dev or prod. `--stage` is required.

+## Notes

+#### Assumptions and liberties taken with instructions

+- "credentials" is a simple plain text password
+- "user-defined CMK" is a fully qualified ARN that the lambda handling the KMS encrypt has permission to use